-Electricity – it keeps our lights on, makes our cup of tea, and speeds up our ability to perform work related activities.
+Electricity – it keeps our lights on, our food and drink cold and speeds up our ability to perform work related activities.
 But all too often we fail to effectively monitor and maintain the source that enables our daily activities – particularly in the workplace, where risks of electrical-related incidents are increasing.
 All too often electrical compliance and safety reviews are only initiated following an incident where the local workplace health and safety regulator has been involved – this is not the time you want to find out you have unsafe electrical installations.

 Just like any other asset such as a building, road or bridge, electrical installations need to be maintained over their lifetime.
 Too often this type of maintenance work falls through the cracks due to resource and cost implications and a failure to understand the regulations.

-A number of New Zealand acts and regulations put the onus on a facility’s owner to understand the risks associated with electrical assets, to ensure electrical installations and equipment present no risk to persons or property.
+Your local health and safety, and electricity acts and regulations put the onus on a business owner (PCBU) to understand the risks associated with electrical assets, to ensure electrical installations and equipment present no risk to persons or property.
 Understanding the requirements of these acts and regulations can be a challenge due to their complexity and often risk and compliance related advice can be limited and from varied sources.
 In Australia, each state has its own specific work safety laws and this can be complex to manage if you have assets in more than one state.